-Labour-dash dad fined £2,500 for speeding
+Labour-dash dad faces £2,500 speeding fine

-Wife-in-labour birth-dash dad fined for speeding
+Wife-in-labour birth-dash dad faces speeding fine

-A father has been fined for speeding along the M5 after his wife went into labour in the passenger seat.
+A father is facing a £2,500 fine for speeding along the M5 after his wife went into labour in the passenger seat.

 Louis Baker, 30, was driving within the speed limit for "the majority" of the route from his Rubery home to Worcestershire Royal Hospital.

-However, wife Laura's contractions "intensified" and he "put his foot down", clocking up 101 mph.
+However, wife Laura's contractions "intensified" and he "put his foot down", clocking up 101 mph, Birmingham Live reported.

-West Mercia Police has fined him £2,500 and said he will receive six points.
+West Mercia Police said he faced a £2,500 fine and six penalty points.

 Mr Baker, who is a factory worker at Jaguar Land Rover, said: "I just didn't want my wife and unborn son to die at the side of the road."